66Origin/node-necs/doc/doc.md

 ## Entity
 An entity represent 'a thing' into your world.

-By default, a component is empty: no behaviours, no meaning, no purpose.
+By default, an entity is empty: no behaviours, no meaning, no purpose.

-- You can create and attach components.
+- You can attach components.
 As an example, you can create an entity named `wall` which have the following components: `Position`, `Hitbox`, `Sprite`.
 - You can create child entities.